EricDarve/NLA/content/dot_product_and_norms.md

 As $p \to \infty$, the $p$-norm unit ball transitions from “diamond-like” (near $p=1$) to “square-like” (as $p \to \infty$).

+## Why Different Norms Matter

+- **Geometric Interpretation in Optimization:** The choice of norm is critical in optimization and machine learning, as it defines the geometry of the "constraint region" for your solution.
+In many problems, we minimize a loss function subject to a constraint that the solution vector's norm must be small ($
+\|x\|_p \le C$).
+The optimal solution is often found where the level curves of the loss function first touch the boundary of this constraint region (the "norm ball").

+- **Inducing Sparsity ($p \le 1$):**
+    * The L1-norm ($\|x\|_1$) constraint region is shaped like a diamond (or hyper-diamond in higher dimensions), with sharp corners that lie on the axes.
+    * Because of these corners, the expanding level curves of the loss function are most likely to make contact at a point on an axis.
+    * A point on an axis means that the other components of the vector are zero.
+This is why L1 regularization (used in LASSO) produces **sparse solutions**, which is useful for feature selection.

+- **Encouraging Small, Non-Zero Values ($p \ge 2$):**
+    * The L2-norm ($\|x\|_2$) constraint region is a circle (or hypersphere), which is perfectly round and has no corners.
+The solution can occur anywhere on its surface.
+    * This norm penalizes large values heavily ($x_i^2$), so it tends to find solutions where all components are small and non-zero rather than forcing some to be exactly zero.
+This is the basis for Ridge Regression.
+    * For norms with $p>2$, the penalty on large components is even more severe, further encouraging solutions where all entries have similar, non-zero magnitudes.

 ## Cauchy–Schwarz and Hölder Inequalities

 **Hölder’s inequality:**